PySimpleGUI/PySimpleGUI/readme.md

 Super-simple GUI to grasp...
 Powerfully customizable.

+Note - *Python3* is required to run PySimpleGUI.
+It takes advantage of some Python3 features that do not translate well into Python2.

 Looking to take your Python code from the world of command lines and into the convenience of a GUI?
 Have a Raspberry Pi with a touchscreen that's going to waste because you don't have the time to learn a GUI SDK?
 Look no further, you've found your GUI package.

     import PySimpleGUI as sg